 This built in pantry cabinet was added in phase 2 or 3…

-The table and chandelier were moved out to the sunroom, which we insulated and installed Andersen windows in, creating a wonderful breakfast room overlooking the river below the meadow. (the chandelier I had found at a garage sale for $3, it was a wonderful vintage chandelier and I was sad to leave it behind when we sold the house)
+The table and chandelier were moved out to the sunroom, which we insulated and installed new windows, creating a wonderful breakfast room overlooking the river below the meadow. (the chandelier I had found at a garage sale for $3, it was a wonderful vintage chandelier and I was sad to leave it behind when we sold the house)

-It was important that the coffee bar and new built in pantry cupboard all connect and be part of the kitchen, so they and the main cabinets all got the same dark color, and all same new hardware as well as all same new granite countertops, (we got the granite counters from HomeDepot) this unified them and made the kitchen feel really wonderfully large. (if I would have done the pantry and coffee bar different colors than the other kitchen cabinets, instead of pulling it all together with the kitchen, it would have defined the kitchen space as just the area between the island and the stove area)
+It was important that the coffee bar and new built in pantry cupboard all connect and be part of the kitchen, so they and the main cabinets all got the same dark color, and all same new hardware as well as all same new granite countertops, this unified them and made the kitchen feel really wonderfully large. (if I would have done the pantry and coffee bar different colors than the other kitchen cabinets, instead of pulling it all together with the kitchen, it would have defined the kitchen space as just the area between the island and the stove area)

 Besides painting the cabinets darker, I painted all the beadboard lighter.
 Another part of this final phase was to chop off that extra 4′ cabinet to the left of the dishwasher, opening that walkway to the rest of the house up.